Trani and the three-in-one cathedral

 Trani is the kind of holiday spot that makes you want to send loads of old-fashioned postcards.

-So when you have admired the elegant cathedral in Trani from a distance, take a closer look at the rose windows and the decorations encircling a menagerie of strange animals and spend some time studying the heavy bronze door.
+When you have admired the elegant Trani cathedral from a distance, take a closer look at the rose windows and the decorations encircling a menagerie of strange animals and spend some time studying the heavy bronze door.
 It has 32 storytelling panels in haut-relief made by Barisanus of Trani, who also left his mark on the Cathedral in Ravenna and Monreale in Palermo.
 Once inside head for the forest of ancient columns and the stairs leading down to the Byzantine church and crypt which now holds the bones of San Nicola Pellegrino.

 Trani makes quite easy to dive through layers of history, giving you something to think about when you are back in the sun looking out over the busy modern harbour.